TeamNewPipe/documentation/docs/04_Run_changes_in_App.md

     }
 }
 ```
-`includeBuild` should have the relative path as argument. `../NewPipeExtractor` means one folder back in hierarchy,
+`includeBuild` should have the relative path as argument. `../NewPipeExtractor` means one folder up in hierarchy,
 and the folder is exactly named `NewPipeExtractor`.
 If that's not the case, edit this part.

 #### Using JitPack